Vhati/Slipstream-Mod-Manager/skel_unix/readme_for_unixlike.txt

   Extract the files from this archive anywhere.

   On the first run, you may be prompted to locate your FTL resources.
-Specifically "data.dat" in the "resources\" directory under your FTL install.
+  Specifically "data.dat" in a directory where FTL was installed.

   On OSX, you can select "FTL.app", because the resources are inside it.